 My Son Has A Cognitive Disorder, The DAS Helped

 You see the Goof has severe ADHD.
 Since that last visit, it has gotten progressively worse.
 We kept thinking it was just him acting out, or adjusting to school, etc. When we sat down with his doctors and his nurses and his teachers to discuss his behavior, his impulse control, and how he was doing at school, we all agreed it was time to have him evaluated.
 Which we did.
 But our next trip was planned long before we would be able to find the correct medicines and coping mechanisms that work.
 You see ADHD is not just about being hyper.
 The thoughts in his head are constantly spinning, and his emotions are out of control.
 On top of this, the Goof also has chronic ITP.
 A blood condition that means his body doesn’t make platelets.
 Those two things are not a good combination.

 We didn’t plan on utilizing Disney’s Disability Access Service.
 In fact, we went into it only planning on using their stroller as a wheelchair system.
-See, one of our twins has SPD (sensory processing disorder) and his stroller is his safe place, so we planned on getting the tag so we could take the stroller in line and calling it good.
+See, one of our twins has SPD (sensory processing disorder) and some muscle issues.
+His stroller is his safe place, and also good for when his legs start giving out on him.
+So we planned on getting the tag so we could take the stroller in line and calling it good.
 We figured, if the Goof was having an especially hard time, we would leave, or maybe even let him sit in the stroller (he is tiny and still well within the weight and height limits).

 (By the way, we love that we can rent the same stroller we have at home from City Stroller Rentals.
 That way the twins feel super comfortable in it.
 And their rates and customer service are AMAZING!)